amberbiology/scribl/paper/paper.md

-be used to curate the biological relationships described within the text of those articles, (2) a Python software API and pipeline that can transform a [Zotero](https://www.zotero.org/) literature database, with entries annotated with this syntax, into a database suitable graph-based relationship queries.
+be used to curate the biological relationships described within the text of those articles, (2) a Python software API and pipeline that can transform a [Zotero](https://www.zotero.org/) literature database, with entries annotated with this syntax, into a database suitable for graph-based relationship queries.

 # The `scribl` language